improvess/raspberry-as-gige-camera/README.md

 ## Why?

 A real gigE camera is great but not cheap and in many situations not available on stock.
-In scenarios like this, you can use your a Raspberry Pi as an alternative to provide an ethernet interface for your USB camera.
+In scenarios like this, you can use your Raspberry Pi as an alternative to provide an ethernet interface for your USB cameras.

 ## Examples of usage